The most powerful way to get someone to like you, is to like them first

 Or what about this, more recent one.
 One of the more well-researched phenomena in social psychology (and, frankly, one that needed the least research) is the fact that humans have a preference for attractive faces over unattractive ones.
 The more average and symmetrical a face is, the more attractive people will rate them (likely because it’s easier to cognitively process them).
 Introducing the idea that someone a participant expressed interest in reciprocated that interest completely disrupted the participants’ preferences for attractive faces.
 And this was just online.
 Combine those with the kinds of intimacy cues in the previous study and who knows how much more powerful the effect could be.
 Or rather, don't.
 It's been done.

 Elliot Aronson and his colleagues paired people up in a few different ways, telling the participants privately that either: the other person liked them; didn’t like them; or alternatively they were told nothing at all.
-Those that ‘liked’ each other were friendlier, argued less and were more likely to report liking the person who ‘liked’ them first.
+In the participants' subsequent private ratings, those that ‘liked’ each other were friendlier, argued less and were more likely to report liking the person who ‘liked’ them first.

 Hence, Elliot's quote, summarising thirty years of research on the subject: "possibly the most important determinant of how much we like a person is the extent to which we believe they like us" (i.e. reciprocal liking).
 Strangely, just like the motivation to be liked, the power of this reciprocal effect is similarly related to self esteem.
 It's been noted that those with higher self-esteem respond far more significantly to the effect than those with less.
 As Nathanial Branden put it, 'self esteem creates... expectations about what is possible [for us]'.
 Perhaps it's merely that the apparition of someone liking us is a more tangible opportunity than holding out hope that there might be a possibility someone else could like us another day.
 I guess that's no suprise.
 We really are just animals, huh?